 Mathematics is in great demand by employers.
 Some careers make obvious use of mathematics, such as accountancy, banking and financial services.
 Alternatively, the ability to analyse and solve problems opens up opportunities in local government, the civil service and all areas of industry and commerce.
 It can also be a university requirement if you intend to study higher education courses in Physics, Engineering, Computer Science, Economics, and, of course, Mathematics at university.

 Please note: this course is due to be updated for 2017 entry.
 Outlined above is the current specification.
 This is likely to change for the new qualification.
 Check back frequently for updated information.

 Head of Department

-Five A*-C grades (or equivalent 4+) including at least a grade 6 in Mathematics.
+Five grades 4-9 (or equivalent) including at least a grade 6 in Mathematics.

 Examination = 100%